syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Localization.md

 * Querying the language which is set in the device
 * Implement the interface

-## Add a resex file
+## Add a resx file

-In PCL application, Needs to add a required `resex` files in the Resources folder with Build Action should be as EmbeddedResource.
+In PCL application, Needs to add a required `resx` files in the Resources folder with Build Action should be as EmbeddedResource.
 Also, File name should contains culture code.

 Example:
 Culture   = French
-File Name = fr-Fr.resex
+File Name = fr-Fr.resx

-N> `resex` file should contain control full name like below image.
-Ex: Syncfusion.SfDataGrid.XForms.fr.resex
+N> `resx` file should contain control full name like below image.
+Ex: Syncfusion.SfDataGrid.XForms.fr.resx

 ![](SfDataGrid_images/DataGridResx.png)